drawde-nadroj/pi-context-seeker/README.md

 - regenerate remaining questions based on answers and notes (if q1 changes direction, that context carries forward)
 - ask for clarity between questions (never answer a question you don't understand!)
 - stop anytime and submit only what you've answered (you're free!)
-- recommended options first if you're more of a glancer
+- recommended options show first if you're more of a glancer
 - shared understanding, less assumptions, it's always cheaper to ask!

 - already interested? check out [installation](#installation)! hope you enjoy :)